inasafe/inasafe-doc/docs/source/training/socialisation/introduction_to_qgis.rst

 Data for this exercise:
 -----------------------

-The data for this exercise is available in Introduction of QGIS zip which can be downloaded in `InaSAFE Training Data Packages <http://data.inasafe.org/TrainingDataPackages/>`__.
+The data for this exercise is available in Introduction to QGIS.zip which can be downloaded in `InaSAFE Training Data Packages <http://data.inasafe.org/TrainingDataPackages/>`__.
 For QGIS download you can download at `QGIS Website <http://qgis.org/en/site/>`__ (we will explain how to download and install QGIS later in this exercise).